 Strategy Type Qualitative Criteria service area?
-If yes, please explain. • Does the project incorporate access management principles, such as raised medians, turn lanes, sharing/combining access points between businesses, or innovative intersections to reduce conflict points (e.g., roundabout, diverging diamond, single point urban interchange, etc.)?
 If yes, please explain.
-Does the project include pedestrian/bicycle accommodations that meet or exceed TxDOT's policy for bicycle and pedestrian accommodation and AASHTO design guidelines?
+Does the project incorporate access management principles, such as raised medians, turn lanes, sharing/combining access points between businesses, or innovative intersections to reduce conflict points (e.g., roundabout, diverging diamond, single point urban interchange, etc.)?
 If yes, please explain.
 Does the project integrate Complete Streets design principles?
 If yes, please explain.
-Roadway Capacity Does the project provide a needed connection or additional capacity as identified in an adopted horoughfare pan?
+Roadway Capacity Does the project provide a needed connection or additional capacity as identified in an adopted horoughfare plan?
 If yes, please explain.
 Expansion (offthe CMP Does the project include segments of high congestion, and will the project help to mitigate this congestion?
 If yes, please explain.
 Network) Does the project provide access to existing and/or future business and job activity centers, shopping, educational, cultural, and recreational opportunities?
 If yes, please explain.
 Will the project accommodate or create significant benefits to at least two additional modes of travel, or complete a link to intermodal or freight facilities of regional importance?
 If yes, please explain.
-Does the project impact a network-level change in congestion?
+Does the project integrate Complete Streets design principals Does the project impact a network-level change in congestion?
 If yes, please explain.
 Freight Does the project implement 18'6" vehicle clearances on interstates and highways?
 Does the project provide dedicated truck lanes?
-Does the project provide critical urban or rural freight corridors?
-Does the project improve connectivity to the region's ports?
-Does the project include Intelligent Transportation Systems that will create or improve freight travel information or freight data collection?
+Does the project provide critical urban or rural freight corridors?Does the project improve connectivity to the region's ports?